 - Do different circulating West Nile virus strains have different outbreak potential?

 To answer these questions, plus many more, we need to fill in our many gaps that remain regarding West Nile virus diversity in the United States.
-Thus, our goal is to sequence ~4,000 West Nile virus from across the country, focusing primarily on isolates since West Nile virus has become endemic in this country.
+Thus, our goal is to sequence at least 8,000 West Nile virus from across the country, focusing primarily on isolates since West Nile virus has become endemic in this country.
 To understand phenotypic consequences of viral diversity and investigate West Nile virus evolution, we will couple our genomic studies to extensive high-throughput experimental studies in vitro and in vivo.

 Open data sharing and visualization

-The genomic data produced as part of the WestNile 4K Project is openly available immediately after generation (https://github.com/andersen-lab/west-nile) and our results can be visualized on Nextstrain (https://nextstrain.org/WNV), an interactive online tool to visualize WNV spread using genomics.
+The genomic data produced as part of the WestNile 4K Project is openly available immediately after generation (https://andersen-lab.com/secrets/data/west-nile-genomics-westnile-4k/) and our results are visualized using Nextstrain (https://nextstrain.org/WNV), an interactive online tool to visualize West Nile virus spread using genomic epidemiology.

 We need your help

 There are already dozens of collaborators joining us to better understand West Nile virus in the United States, but we need more help.
 Please let us know if you have a freezer full of West Nile virus samples from the last few years and/or if you plan on doing collections this year.
-We view this as setting up partnerships, and not as sample stealing.
-We will share the data as soon as it is generated so that folks can use their data however they like – as long as we can use it for our large phylogenetic study.
-All involved will be treated as collaborators and included as co-authors.
+By receiving samples from you, we will sequence virus genomes at no cost to you and share the resulting data directly with you and publicly via this website.
+You are free to use the generated data for your own studies and large collaborative studies and publications are planned with all collaborators directly included in study design and manuscript preparations.

-- locations of sample collection (state and county)
+- Location of sample collection (state and county)